jasonsbeer/AmigaPCI/AmigaPCI_Hardware_Reference_Guide.md

 ## 3.4 Local Bus Signals

 The signals on the local bus Port are broken into categories.
 Some are specific to the MC68040/MC68060 and others are specific to the APCI.
 The signal descriptions are below.
-The flow of data (input/output/bidriections) are defined from the perspective of the local bus car.
+The flow of data (input/output/bidriectional) are defined from the perspective of the Local Bus Card.
 The pinout of the port is detailed in Table 3.4.

 > [!WARNING]
 > **Applying TTL logic levels (+5V) to LVTTL only signals may damage devices on the AmigaPCI main board.**